flancia-coop/doc.anagora.org/social-coop-tech-group.md

   - F: `sneakers the rat` is working on this
   - David: is there an answer to the question of whether the mediawiki install was done with ansible/coop cloud or full manual?
   - Ed: unsure but he was interested in changing how we do the setup.
+  - Flancian: happy to sync with jonny about how this was done and how we could move forward with e.g. coop cloud.
+  - Calix: happy to help!
 - Rhizome deploy?

 ## [[2022-01-09]]